lionheart/QuickTableView/README.md

 [![License](https://img.shields.io/cocoapods/l/QuickTableView.svg?style=flat)](http://cocoapods.org/pods/QuickTableView)
 [![Platform](https://img.shields.io/cocoapods/p/QuickTableView.svg?style=flat)](http://cocoapods.org/pods/QuickTableView)

 QuickTableView is a collection of helpers and tools to make setting up table views in Swift super easy.
-It extends `UITableView` and adds two view controllers.
+It comes with a few handy method extensions to `UITableView`, a few `UITableViewCell` subclasses and a protocol that help make registering cells to table views easier, and adds two view controllers to bootstrap table view layouts.

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-## Requirements

 ## Installation